Numerical methods for Mean field Games based on Gaussian Processes and Fourier Features: The General Frameworks

 \subsection{The General Forms of MFGs}

 Let $\Omega$ be a subset of $\mathbb{R}^d$.
 Suppose that the stationary MFGs of our interest have the form

 Here, $\mathcal{P}$ is a nonlinear differential operator and $\mathcal{B}$ represents a boundary operator.
-We assume that \eqref{gsmfgs} admits a unique strong solution $(u^*, m^*, \overline{H}^*)$. \begin{remark} In time-dependent settings, let $\Omega$ be a space-time domain.
+We assume that \eqref{gsmfgs} admits a unique {classical} solution $(u^*, m^*, \overline{H}^*)$. { If the solution of \eqref{gsmfgs} is not smooth enough, we suggest using the vanishing viscosity method \cite{cardaliaguet2010notes} or regularizing the MFG with smooth mollifiers \cite{cesaroni2019stationary} to get a system with a solution of stronger regularity and applying our numerical methods to compute approximated solutions. } \begin{remark} In time-dependent settings, let $\Omega$ be a space-time domain.
 We consider MFGs taking the form